Markovate-logo

 When to Use MongoDB?

 MongoDB is quite flexible and cloud-based, making it more dynamic and suspectable to changes.
-As a result, it can be used to create highly scalable and real-time-based systems.
+As a result, developers can use it to create highly scalable and real-time-based systems.
 Therefore, for organizations who do not have concrete requirements yet, and who have services based on Geolocations, MongoDB can be a good choice.

-Some areas in which MongoDB is used are blogs, social networking sites, and e-commerce product catalogs.
+Businesses use MongoDB for blogs, social networking sites, and e-commerce product catalogs.
 Enterprises with evolving needs and real-time analytics should also prefer this DBMS.

 When to Use MySQL?

-MySQL is used when data integrity and security are more important than scalability.
+People use MySQL when they prioritize data integrity and security over scalability.
 One of the most common uses is for making web databases using the traditional LAMP stack.
 Data searching and accessibility are more efficient in this system.

 Can MongoDB Replace MySQL?